-There are three magnets packed with the right channel that must be placed on the upper shaft, just to the right of the small sprocket.
-Place them flat side down and they will stay on by magnetic attraction.
+MAGNETS: There are three magnets packed with the counter-timer that must be placed on the upper shaft, just to the right of the small sprocket.
+The positions of the magnets are marked on the shaft.
+Place them on the marks, flat side down, and they will stay on by magnetic attraction.